charlsagente/python-settings/README.md

 ## Lazy Initialization

-This saves too much time when you are starting your project, if you are dealing with heavy to instantiate objects like database connections or similar network calls.
+Every time you start/restart your python project, all your defined variables are evaluated many times (depending manual imports directly to your module), if you are dealing with heavy to instantiate objects like database connections or similar network calls you will expect some delay.
+Using Lazy Initialization increases the performance of this process, changing the behavior of evaluating the variables only when needed.

+### Use the Lazy Initializer

 In your python settings module, you have to import our LazySetting class located in python_settings.